-motusbank is a digital (online-only) bank in Canada offering its customers zero-fee chequing accounts that earn interest, high-interest savings accounts, and highly competitive personal loans and mortgage rates.
+motusbank is a digital (online-only) bank in Canada offering its customers zero-fee chequing accounts that earn interest, high-interest savings accounts, and competitive personal loans and mortgage rates.

-Launched on April 2, 2019, by the popular Meridian Credit Union, motusbank is a continuation of the fee-cutting trend and digitization of Canada’s banking landscape.
+Launched in 2019 by Meridian Credit Union, motusbank is a continuation of the fee-cutting trend and digitization of Canada’s banking landscape.

 Who Is Motusbank?